-- 1 About This setting shows information about your Mac.
-It contains your serial number, what kind of processor you have, amount of RAM, Display resolution and storage information.
-You can generate a System Report from here as well. - 2 Software Update Use Software Update to update your macOS software and set whether your Mac checks for and downloads new updates automatically. - 3 Storage You can view details about your Mac storage space and increase its availability in the Storage settings.
-You can see a graphic of storage usage, recommendations for optimizing storage availability, and options for removing unneeded files taking up storage space. - 4 Airdrop & Handoff Handoff is when you start something on one Apple Device and hand it off to another.
-Airdrop allows you to send files to another Apple device near you.
-Airplay allows you to stream content to your Mac using Airplay receiver.
-Use this setting to setup options for each service. - (5) Login Items If you're an administrator of your Mac, you can select the apps, documents, and server connections that open automatically when you log in to your Mac. - (a) Language & Region This controls the language shown in menus and dialog boxes, and the formatting of dates, times and currencies.
-It will by default use the language you stated you wanted to use when you set up your Mac, along with the most appropriate formatting for your location. - 2 Date & Time Use Date & Time Settings to set the date and time on your Mac.
+- 1 About Shows information about your Mac including your serial number, what kind of processor you have, amount of memory, display resolution and storage information.
+You can generate a System Report and manage your storage from here as well. - 2 Software Update Use Software Update to update your macOS software and set whether your Mac checks for and downloads new updates automatically. - (3) Storage You can view details about your Mac storage space and increase its availability in the Storage settings.
+You can see a graphic of storage usage, recommendations for optimizing storage availability, and options for removing unneeded files taking up storage space. - (4) AirDrop & Handoff Handoff is when you start something on one Apple Device and hand it off to another.
+AirDrop allows you to send files to another Apple device near you.
+AirPlay allows you to stream content to your Mac using AirPlay receiver.
+Use this setting to setup options for each service. - (5) Login Items & Extensions If you're an administrator of your Mac, you can select the apps, documents, and server connections that open automatically when you log in to your Mac.
+You can manage your extension settings here as well. - (a) AppleCare & Warranty When signed into your Apple Account, this lists all your devices under your Apple Account and shows the current status or your AppleCare Warranty. - (7) Language & Region Here is where you control the language shown in menus and dialog boxes, and the formatting of dates, times and currencies.
+By default, the language used will be the language you selected to use when setting up your Mac, along with the appropriate formatting for your location. - (3) Date & Time Use Date & Time Settings to set the date and time on your Mac.
 You can have the date and time set automatically using a network time server or set your computer's date and time manually.
-Be sure your time is correct so time stamps on emails, messages, and files are correct. - (a) Sharing The Sharing Setting opens up various aspects of your Mac to other computers on the network.
+Be sure your time is correct so time stamps on emails, messages, and files are correct. - Autofill & Passwords Control your password and passkey autofill settings here.
+Options include erasing verification codes after they've been used and specifying a default location for code setup, useful for those who utilize external password managers. - (1) Sharing The Sharing Setting opens up various aspects of your Mac to other computers on the network.
 You will see a list of services available for sharing.
-At the bottom of Sharing, you will see your computer's Local Hostname.
-This is where you can edit the Local Hostname. - Time Machine Time Machine is the built-in backup feature of your Mac.
+At the bottom of Sharing, you will see your computer's local hostname.
+This is where you can edit the Local hostname. - (1) Time Machine Time Machine is the built-in backup feature of your Mac.
 To use Time Machine, you need an external storage solution.
 You can connect an external hard drive to your Mac using USB or thunderbolt.
-You can also connect to a mounted network drive for Time Machine. - ® Transfer or Reset Use Transfer or Reset settings to open Migration Assistant or Erase Assistant.
+You can also connect to a mounted network drive for Time Machine. - (2) Transfer or Reset Use Transfer or Reset settings to open Migration Assistant or Erase Assistant.
 Migration Assistant lets you transfer your documents, apps, user accounts, and settings to your Mac from another Mac or PC, or from a Time Machine backup.
-Erase Assistant lets you safely erase all content and settings on your Mac. - (1) Startup Disk You can make your Mac startup from another volume or another operating system by selecting what's available in the list.
-If you have a Mac with an Apple T2 chip or Apple Silicon, you may need to change some additional security features on your Mac.
+Erase Assistant lets you safely erase all content and settings on your Mac. - (3) Startup Disk You can make your Mac startup from another volume or another operating system by selecting what's available in the list.
+If you have a Mac with an Apple T2 chip or Apple Silicon, you may need to change some additional security features on your Mac. - (4) Device Management Shows any management profiles installed on your Mac for supervision and management of your Mac computer.

-General-About
+General - About